-- The smallest, which is called the 38mm case size, has a smaller display than the other two sizes.
+- The smallest, the 40mm case size, has a smaller display than the other two sizes.

-- The next-smallest, 42mm case size, has a larger display than the 38mm but not as large as the 44mm.
+- The next-smallest, 41mm case size, has a larger display than the 40mm but smaller than the 45mm.

-- The most extensive option, or 44mm case size, has an even larger display.
+- The most extensive options, or 45mm and 49mm case sizes, have an even larger display.

-For kids under 14: Any of the models listed above are a good choice if your child is over 10 years old or so.
-For example, the Apple Watch SE is an excellent choices because it has an affordable price and a strong feature set that includes a heart rate monitor + Cellular data.
+For kids under 14: Any models listed above are a good choice if your child is over ten years old or so.
+For example, the Apple Watch SE is an excellent choice because it has an affordable price and a robust feature set that includes a heart rate monitor + Cellular data.

-An apple watch with an activity tracker built in is an excellent way to get your child on the path to better health, and even some of the cheaper models have enough functionality that your kid can learn how to use it independently (if you’re looking at cheaper models, we’d recommend getting a model with GPS so that it can track speed and distance just like their phone).
+An Apple watch with an activity tracker built in is an excellent way to get your child on the path to better health.
+Even some of the cheaper models have enough functionality that your kid can learn how to use it independently (if you’re looking at more affordable models, we’d recommend getting a model with GPS to track speed and distance just like their phone).

-If you have an older child who’s already comfortable with technology, we’d recommend one of the more advanced apple watches that are available.
-The Apple Watch Series 8 with Cellular connection is our top pick in this category because of its great battery life and sports related features.
+If you have an older child who’s already comfortable with technology, we’d recommend one of the more advanced Apple watches.
+The Apple Watch Series 8 with Cellular connection is our top pick in this category because of its excellent battery life and sports-related features.

 1. The Most value for your Money with vital features – Apple Watch SE GPS + Cellular ($299) for kids and tweens